ciphersweet/Laravel-Docker/README.md

 ## Artisan
-Artisan CLI service is created from the PHP-FPM container.
-It allows to interact with your Laravel project by running this command:
+Artisan CLI service allows to interact with your Laravel project by running this command:

 ```
-$ docker-compose run --rm artisan <artisan command>
+$ docker-compose -it php-app php artisan <artisan command>
 ```

 ## Composer
-Composer service is also based on Alpine linux and use the official Composer image from Docker hub.
+Composer service is part of the PHP contrainer
 This command allows to execute a composer command:

 ```
-$ docker-compose run --rm composer <composer command>
+$ docker-compose -it php-app composer <composer command>
 ```